 - Financial risks: The Company is subject to a counterparty credit risk because it is reliant on the receipt of payments under intercompany loans to Compass Group PLC in order to satisfy any payment obligations under the Programme notes, as described above.
-The principal risks that would have the most significant impact on Compass Group's business model, future performance, solvency or liquidity are further outbreaks of COVID-19 or another pandemic and associated containment measures, geopolitical tensions, economic conditions and food and labour cost inflation.
-Further information on these and the other principal risks facing the business of Compass Group PLC are identified on pages 24 to 28 of the annual report of Compass Group PLC for the year ended 30 September 2022, which can be obtained on www.compass-group.com.
-Other principal financial risks facing the Company are identified in the section titled "Information Regarding Financial Instruments", as well as note 11 to the financial statements below. - Regulatory and political environment: The Company currently operates in the Netherlands and is subject to UK regulatory obligations applicable to the issuers of debt securities listed on the London Stock Exchange.
+The principal risks that would have the most significant impact on Compass Group's business model, future performance, solvency or liquidity are further or new outbreaks of COVID-19 or another pandemic and associated containment measures, geopolitical tensions, economic conditions and food and labour cost inflation.
+Further information on these and the other principal risks facing the business of Compass Group PLC are identified on pages 26 to 30 of the annual report of Compass Group PLC for the year ended 30 September 2023, which can be obtained on www.compass-group.com.
+Other principal financial risks facing the Company are identified in the section titled "Information Regarding Financial Instruments", as well as note 11 to the financial statements on pages 17 to 22. - Regulatory and political environment: The Company currently operates in the Netherlands and is subject to UK regulatory obligations applicable to the issuers of debt securities admitted to the Official List of the UK Financial Conduct Authority and to trading on the Main Market of the London Stock Exchange.
 Together with the management of Compass Group PLC, the Company's management monitors the developments in these countries and consults with Compass Group PLC's management on appropriate actions where possible.
 These countries are considered to have stable regulatory and political environments.
-The Board of Directors considers the risk level from the exposure in these countries to be acceptable. - Information systems and technology: The digital world creates increasing risk for global businesses including, but not limited to, technology failures, loss of confidential data and damage to brand reputation.
-The Company relies on a variety of digital and technology platforms in order to maintain the Company's financial and legal records.
-Disruption caused by the failure of key software applications, security controls or underlying infrastructure could delay day-to-day operations and management decision making.
-The Company uses dedicated IT personnel from other Compass Group companies to mitigate the risk of technology failure and data loss.
-As a result, the Board of Directors considers the Company's exposure to information systems and technology risks to be acceptable. - Capital Risk Management: The Company manages its capital structure to ensure that it will be able to continue as a going concern.
-The capital structure of the Company consists of debt, which includes the borrowings disclosed in note 10 to the financial statements; and equity attributable to equity shareholders of the Company, comprising issued share capital, share premium and other reserves as disclosed in the statement of changes in equity. - Tax risk: The international corporate tax environment remains complex and the sustained increase in audit activity from tax authorities means that the potential for tax uncertainties and disputes remains high.
-A degree of uncertainty is inevitable in estimating the Company's tax liabilities.
-The Company is part of a fiscal unity for corporate income tax purposes in which Compass Group International B.V. acts as the head of the fiscal unity.
-The Company mitigates its exposure to tax risks through the activities of a dedicated tax team whose responsibilities include monitoring changes and risks to the fiscal unity.
-The corporate income tax for all entities included in the fiscal unity is accounted for by the head of the fiscal unity and is not charged to the entities included in the fiscal unity.
-The Company is jointly and severally liable for all income tax debts of the fiscal unity.
-The risks to the fiscal unity are reported and assessed by the Board of Directors on a timely basis and the Board of Directors considers the Company's exposure to the current identified tax risks to be acceptable.
+The Board of Directors considers the risk level from the exposure in these countries to be acceptable. - Information systems, technology and cyber: The digital world creates increasing risk for global businesses including, but not limited to, technology failures, loss of confidential data, data privacy breaches and damage to brand reputation through, for example, the increased threat of cyber-attacks, and use and instantaneous nature of social media.
+Disruption caused by the failure of key software applications, security controls, or underlying infrastructure, or disruption caused by cyber-attacks could impact day-to-day operations and management decision-making, or result in a regulatory fine or other sanction and/or third-party claims.
+The incidence of sophisticated phishing and malware attacks (including ransomware) on businesses is rising with an increase in the number of companies suffering operational disruption, unauthorised access to and/or loss of data, including confidential, commercial, and personal identifiable data.
+A combination of increased geopolitical, economic instability and accessibility of sophisticated artificial intelligence ("AI") enabled tools and techniques have contributed to a significant increase in the risk of phishing and malware attacks including ransomware across all industries.
+The democratisation of generative AI has given widespread access to powerful online AI services for content creation.
+This opportunity presents several risks including to data privacy and confidentiality.